CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 clamp_bench_raw_ptr/10              1731 ns         1650 ns       426407
 ```

-Fairly large!
+Fairly large (4-5x)!
 Let's keep track on how this changes as we increase the optimization levels.

 ### Clamp with Vectors and std::transform